thiagobien/ACL/workshop/06_Monitoring_as_a_Service/01_Instrument_Cluster_with_Dynatrace_OneAgent/README.md

 # Instrument Kubernetes Cluster with Dynatrace OneAgent Operator

 In this lab you'll instrument the Kubernetes Cluster (from *Building Environment zero*) with Dynatrace OneAgent, which automatically monitors all your processes, containers, services, applications, and end-users.
+For more information about the OneAgent Operator and how it works, please follow this [link](https://www.dynatrace.com/support/help/cloud-platforms/kubernetes/full-stack/what-is-oneagent-operator/).

 ## Step 1: Define the Cluster Role Binding
 1. Get the current cluster user.